 There have been many advancements in motorcycle safety over the years, from improvements to helmet designs to padded jackets that prevent serious trauma, but these are still some of the most dangerous accidents on New York roadways.
 Motorcyclists are exposed to numerous elements in a collision and can sustain a significant amount of trauma as a result of a negligent driver.
 One of the most devastating injuries is biker’s arm, which often leads to long-term disabilities.

 If you or someone you loved suffered biker’s arm after a collision with a negligent driver, then you may be able to recover compensation in a motorcycle accident claim.
 But to do that, you will need the aid of an experienced New York biker’s arm attorney.
 Insurance companies are unlikely to provide proper compensation for your injuries, least of all biker’s arm.
-But with the aid of Wingate, Russotti, Shapiro & Halperin, LLP, you may be able to hold the at-fault driver accountable for your injuries.
+But with the aid of Wingate, Russotti, Shapiro, Moses & Halperin, LLP, you may be able to hold the at-fault driver accountable for your injuries.
 Call us at (212) 986-7353 to learn how our legal experts can represent you in a claim.

 During a motorcycle accident, riders are often thrown from their bikes and slammed against the pavement.
 This collision can cause internal trauma within their arms and shoulders, often leading to nerve damage.
 Sometimes this occurs due to a broken bone that tears the nerve, while other times it is merely due to increased pressure.